pirovc/ganon/docs/custom_databases.md

 ### False positive and size (--max-fp, --filter-size)

 ganon indices are based on bloom filters and can have false positive matches.
 This can be controlled with `--max-fp` parameter.
 The lower the `--max-fp`, the less chances of false positives matches on classification, but the larger the database size will be.
 For example, with `--max-fp 0.01` the database will be build so any target (defined by `--level`) will have 1 in a 100 change of reporting a false k-mer match.
-The false positive of the query (all k-mers of the reads) is higher but directly affected.
+[The false positive of the query](../classification/#false-positive-of-a-query-fpr-query) (all k-mers of a read) will be way lower, but directly affected by this value.

 Alternatively, one can set a specific size for the final index with `--filter-size`.
 When using this option, please observe the theoretic false positive of the index reported at the end of the building process.